Emergent literacies: Lessons and activities

 Print awareness is a child's understanding of the parts of a book and how a book works.
 The State Library of Louisiana suggests an activity in which a child shares the parts of a book with an adult.
 For example, the teacher or parent could ask the child to point out different parts of the book and its contents, such as the front cover; the title; the first line of the book; a word; a letter; and the back cover.

-George Mason University suggests additional family activities.
-These include: Make a book with your children.
-You might include familiar photographs with labels under each photo, or children might illustrate the book by themselves.
+George Mason University suggests additional family activities, such as making a book together.
+Parents may include familiar photographs with labels under each photo, or children may illustrate the book by themselves.
 Parents could write the words as the children dictate the story.
-Or, when going out to a restaurant, show the menu to your children and point to the words as you read to them.
-Let them choose what they want to eat and make it an interactive experience.
-This will help children understand how print is connected to real life.
+Another activity suggested involves, when going out to a restaurant together, showing the menu to children and pointing to the words as they are read.
+This activity aims to help children understand how print is connected to real life.
 Additional activities can be found online.